-2. The dwelling hereby permitted shall be constructed in external materials to match the existing house at 1 Ferndale Rise in type, colour and texture.
+2. The new dwelling hereby permitted shall be constructed in external materials to match the existing building in type, colour and texture.

-Reason: To ensure that the extension is in keeping with tipe adjoining building.
+Reason: To ensure that the extension is in keeping with the existing building.
 (East of England Plan 2008 policy ENV7 and Cambridge Local Plan 2006 policies 3/4, 3/12 and 3/14)